DronaAviation/pluto-ros-package/README.md

 ## Contact

-For any queries related to this package comment on repository or mail on developers@dronaaviation.com
+For any queries related to this package comment on repository or mail us on developers@dronaaviation.com

 ## Acknowledgments

 This package is improved version of https://github.com/simmubhangu/pluto_drone.git

-Thanks to [Simranjeet Singh](https://github.com/simmubhangu) for developing original version of this package.
+Thanks to [Simranjeet Singh](https://github.com/simmubhangu) and [e-yantra team](http://www.e-yantra.org) for developing original version of this package.